orianobottauscio/Array_Dipoles/docs/Documentation.md

 166.86;37.39;10;36.353817
 .....
 ```
 After the header, for each PM the values of the *x*, *y*, *z* coordinates and the corresponding value of temperature are given.
-Data are separated by semi-colon.
+Data are separated by semi-colons.

 ### 2.6 DSV data section